Resource naming and tagging decision guide

 Security: Classification of data and security impact is a vital data point for the team, when breaches or other security issues arise.
 To operate securely, tagging for data classification is required.

 Governance and regulatory compliance: Maintaining consistency across resources helps identify deviation from agreed-upon policies.
 This governance foundation article demonstrates how one of the patterns below can help when deploying governance practices.
 Similar patterns are available to evaluate regulatory compliance using tags.

 Automation: In addition to making resources easier for IT to manage, a proper organizational scheme allows you to take advantage of automation as part of resource creation, operational monitoring, and the creation of DevOps processes.

 Workload optimization: Tagging can help identify patterns and resolve broad issues.
 Tag can also help identify the assets required to support a single workload.
 Tagging all assets associated with each workload enables deeper analysis of your mission-critical workloads to make sound architectural decisions.

 Tagging decision guide

 Your tagging approach can be simple or complex, with the emphasis ranging from supporting IT teams managing cloud workloads to integrating information relating to all aspects of the business.

-An IT aligned tagging focus, such as tagging based on workload, function, or environment, will reduce the complexity of monitoring assets and make management decisions based on operational requirements much easier.
+An IT-aligned tagging focus, such as tagging based on workload, application, function, or environment, reduces the complexity of monitoring assets and simplifies making management decisions based on operational requirements.

-Tagging schemes that include a business aligned focus, such as accounting, business ownership, or business criticality may require a larger time investment to create tagging standards that reflect business interests and maintain those standards over time.
-However, the result of this process is a tagging system providing an improved ability to account for costs and value of IT assets to the overall business.
+Tagging schemes that include a business-aligned focus, such as accounting, business ownership, or business criticality may require a larger time investment to create tagging standards that reflect business interests and maintain those standards over time.
+This investment yields a tagging system that provides improved accounting for costs and value of IT assets to the overall business.
 This association of an asset's business value to its operational cost is one of the first steps in changing the cost center perception of IT within your wider organization.

 Baseline naming conventions